15th February 2018

 Like humans, both dogs and cats need their teeth brushing to keep them clean and healthy.
 Although three to four times a week is fine, daily would be ideal, but we understand this can be hard.
 When brushing your pet’s teeth, make sure you use a toothpaste or gel that’s specifically designed for dogs or cats, as human toothpaste can cause an upset stomach.

 If your pet doesn’t like people touching their teeth, chews and dental sticks are a great way to keep their mouth healthy.
-Dental sticks and chews will help to reduce tartar build up, and there are plenty of different brands available from most supermarket.
+Dental sticks and chews will help to reduce tartar build up, and there are plenty of different brands available from most supermarkets.
 However, try not to give them too many, as these treats still need to fit in with their balanced diet.

 Video sourced from BanfieldPetHospital